 We entered into an employment agreement dated March 1, 2014 with Raaj Trivedi, or the VP Commercial Operations Employment Agreement, in connection with his appointment as our Vice President, Commercial Operations.
 The VP Commercial Operations Employment Agreement provides Mr. Trivedi the following: (i) a base salary of \$225,000 per year; (ii) a target bonus of 20-40% of base salary per year, and (iii) stock options under our 2013 Equity Incentive Plan to purchase 43,000 shares of common stock with an exercise price of \$7.50 and a term of 10 years, with 25% of all shares vesting on the one year anniversary of the grant and the remainder vesting in equal monthly installments over the following three year period.
-The VP Commercial Operations Employment Agreement provides that if Mr. Trivedi has a separation from service as a result of his discharge by us without cause or his resignation with good reason then, provided that he gives us an effective waiver and release of claims, he will be entitled to six months' base salary and up to six months of COBRA premiums (or substantially equivalent health insurance coverage).
-The VP Commercial Operations Employment Agreement also provides that if Mr. Trivedi is terminated without cause or he resigns with good reason before his option shares are fully vested, 12 monthly tranches of option shares granted to Mr. Trivedi under our 2013 Option Plan equal to the sum of 12 plus the number of full months of service from Mr. Trivedi's start date of employment would immediately vest.

 On March 24, 2014, option awards exercisable into 43,000 shares of common stock with an aggregate grant date fair value of \$256,587 were granted to Mr. Trivedi in accordance with the terms of the VP Commercial Operations Employment Agreement under our 2013 Equity Incentive Plan.
 The exercise price of these awards of \$7.50 per share is equal to the closing price of our common stock on the date of grant.
 The share amounts for the option awards were determined by dividing the award values by \$5.97, which is the fair value of the option exercisable into our common stock on the date of grant, estimated using a Black-Scholes pricing model.
 The assumptions used in the Black-Scholes pricing model include a volatility of 100.0%, a risk free interest rate of 2.06%, a dividend yield of 0.00%, and an expected term of 6.08 years.
 The option awards vest over a four year period with 25% of all shares vesting on the one year anniversary of the grant and the remainder vesting in equal monthly installments over the following three years beginning March 24, 2014, with a term of 10 years.
-Additionally, if the Company or substantially all of its assets is acquired during Mr. Trivedi's continuous service with us, then all of the option shares granted to Mr. Trivedi under our 2013 Option Plan would immediately vest.